dask/dask/docs/source/delayed-collections.rst

 As an example, consider the case where we store tabular data in a custom format not known by ``dask.dataframe``.
 This format is naturally broken apart into pieces and we have a function that reads one piece into a Pandas DataFrame.
-We use ``dask.imperative`` to lazily read these files into Pandas DataFrames, use ``dd.from_delayed`` to wrap these pieces up into a single ``dask.dataframe``, use the complex algorithms within ``dask.dataframe`` (groupby, join, etc..) and then switch back to imperative to save our results back to the custom format.
+We use ``dask.delayed`` to lazily read these files into Pandas DataFrames, use ``dd.from_delayed`` to wrap these pieces up into a single ``dask.dataframe``, use the complex algorithms within ``dask.dataframe`` (groupby, join, etc..) and then switch back to delayed to save our results back to the custom format.

 .. code-block:: python

    import dask.dataframe as dd
-   from dask.imperative import delayed
+   from dask.delayed import delayed

    from my_custom_library import load, save